maikewu/forms/docs/fields/21-field-repeater.md

 ## `uiHideInRepeaterCardDisplay`

-**This propertie can be part of every field config of the repeated fields.**
+**This property can be part of every field config of the repeated fields.**

 | `uiHideInRepeaterCardDisplay`     |                 |
 | :-------------- | :-------------- |